 - They also choose from a wide array of seminar courses (capped at 18 students) that focus on more specific topics than our 200-level survey courses, such as African-American Women’s Literature, Postcolonial Literature, Middle Ages and Middle-Earth, Shakespeare and His Rivals, and Contemporary Poetry.

 - At least one of the 10 courses a major takes must be in a literary tradition of historically marginalized or traditionally underrepresented people.

 By design, many of these courses overlap with those required for the English-Literature emphasis, making it easy to switch tracks.
-Many creative writing majors add on the concentration in Narrative Journalism.
+Many creative writing majors often add on Journalism.
 About half of our students double major in a wide array of subject areas.